 I feel the same way.
 Flooded with an unmanageable coupling of joy and sorrow–torn in two by the juxtaposition of events–birth and death accomplished within weeks of each other.

 In June, we were given two months.
 My mother–two to live.
-Me–two before birth.
-The two of us, hundreds of miles apart, agonizingly separated by the coming of child who would be such a blessing through this time.
+Me–two before delivery.
+The two of us, three hundred miles apart, agonizingly separated by the coming of child who would be such a blessing through this time.

 As each week passed, I lay on my bed in the mountains, looking out to the trees, searching the leaves for my mother’s face–serene or contorted–while my belly ripened.